Poland hires Santos as coach through 2026 World Cup - WHIZ News

 “We can afford to have the best coach available now,” Kulesza said.

-Poland’s Prime Minister, Mateusz Morawiecki, said he believes that “our national team and all the fans will go though many nice moments with the new coach.”
+Poland’s Prime Minister, Mateusz Morawiecki, said he believes that “our national team and all the fans will go though many wonderful moments with the new coach.”

 Poland didn’t extend the contract of Santos’ predecessor, Czeslaw Michniewicz, after reaching the knockout stage of a World Cup for the first time in 36 years.
 Michniewicz’s contract ended Dec.
 31.